 Reader services are for individuals who cannot read print because of blindness or another disability.
 Reader services include, in addition to reading aloud, transcription of printed information into Braille or sound recordings, if the individual requests such transcription.

 Rehabilitation Technology

-“Technology is the systematic application of technologies, engineering methodologies, and scientific principles to meet the needs of and address the barriers confronted by individuals with disabilities in areas that include education, rehabilitation, employment, transportation, independent living, recreation, and home and vehicular modification.”
-[34 CFR §361.5(b) (45)]

-Rehabilitation Technology